RBartho/ColorSegmentationToolbox/README.md

 # Installation instructions

-Download all the files from this GitHub repository to your computer.
-(Download the ZIP file under the green "Code" button.)
-Then follow the installation instructions for your operating system:

-# Installation instructions

 1. If you do not already have Anaconda or Miniconda installed, download and install Anaconda for your operating system (use the default install options):

 	https://www.anaconda.com/download